-Five or ten years ago, GPS tracking was considered a breach of our personal privacy, and also quite unethical.
+Five or ten years ago, GPS tracking was considered a breach of our personal privacy and also quite unethical.
 However, in this new age of smart tech, we as a society are becoming a lot more comfortable with GPS tracking when it's on our terms.
 Using physical maps and journey books is now entirely unheard of, as people opt to use smartphone apps to plan journeys and travel whilst on holidays.
-Furthermore, the new gig economy and growth of businesses like Uber and Deliveroo, exemplify how reliant we have become on GPS tracking.
-Despite the integration of GPS tracking into our daily lives, there remains a lot of apprehension when employers approach employees about GSP tracking in the workplace.
+Furthermore, the new gig economy and growth of businesses like Uber and Deliveroo exemplify how reliant we have become on GPS tracking.
+Despite the integration of GPS tracking into our daily lives, there remain a lot of apprehensions when employers approach employees about GSP tracking in the workplace.
 However, there are many ways in which GPS tracking in the workplace can be beneficial for both employees and employers.

-It’s important to know the legality around GPS tracking, as this can help us feel safer when the topic is being discussed in our workplace.
+It’s important to know the legality of GPS tracking, as this can help us feel safer when discussing the topic in our workplace.
 It is illegal for an employer to install a GPS tracking device within an employee's vehicle, work or personal, without the person knowing.
 If a GPS tracker needs to be fitted within your work vehicle, you will consent to this within your employment contract or in an agreement signed further down the line.
 It is also illegal for employers to track your whereabouts outside working hours.
 People begrudge GPS tracking as they believe their employers will ‘spy’ on them outside of working hours, but this is entirely illegal.